OracleMichael/ATT-WORKSHOP-OIC/README.md

 ## Prerequisites

 - Set up your workshop user.
-This generally consists of clicking the link in your email with subject "Please Reset Your Password for Your atttglobalnetworkservice Account"
+This consists of clicking the link in your email with subject "Please Reset Your Password for Your atttglobalnetworkservice Account" and ensuring you can log in to cloud.oracle.com (with tenancy name atttglobalnetworkservice).
 - Make sure you are able to log in to Oracle Integration Cloud (OIC).
 Your workshop instructor will provide you the link to the **OIC home page**.
 - Once you are able to log in to OIC, make sure you can create a connection and an integration.

 With these steps you are good to go!

-## Part 1: Connecting to ATP
+## Section 1: Connecting to ATP

-This part handles the "non-optional" part of the lab.
+This section handles the "non-optional" part of the lab.
 It is our objective to make sure every lab attendee is able to complete this integration.

 ### **Step 1: Create the ATP Connection**